 ^{1 -} represents interest income earned by Next on the portion of the original issue discount note that has matured (accretion income).
-On the
+On the books of EzFill, this represents amounts taken for amortization of debt discount.

 Additionally, represents interest income earned by Next on the outstanding notes receivable (periodic advances sent to EZFL).
 On the books of EzFill, this represents interest expense due on outstanding notes payable (periodic advances received from Next).